 Virtual meetings and events going forward

-Meeting with people in person does not feel like a far-off possibility anymore.
+An in-person meeting does not feel like a far-off possibility anymore.
 But it is still likely that virtual meetings and remote working will continue to be with us even past coronavirus restrictions.

 These tips should help you navigate the virtual work world.
 And hopefully, your meetings will only benefit from this guide.